In Victoria, waste must be classified so that it's clear what duties apply and how to manage it.

 If you’re sending the waste to a landfill, the landfill must be authorised to accept Category C waste.

-We can put a site management order on the land title for ongoing management.
+We may issue a site management order on the land title for make sure the land is managed properly over time.

 Category D soil